san650/ember-web-app/README.md

 ### Disable

-You can disable the addon by adding a configuring option to `ember-cli-build.js` build file.
+You can disable the addon by adding a configuration option to `ember-cli-build.js` build file.

 ```js
 var EmberApp = require('ember-cli/lib/broccoli/ember-app');